Rimfire Steel Match

 - Ammo may be 22S, 22L, or 22LR, and must be plain lead or plated lead.

-- Metal core, armor piercing, tracers or incendiary rounds are not
+- Metal core, armor piercing, tracers or incendiary rounds are not allowed.

 - Title II weapons are not allowed, which means no full automatics, no short-barrel rifles, and no “suppressors” of the type that require ATF Form 4 with a tax stamp.